DHRI-Curriculum/Data-and-Ethics/lessons.md

 ### Some additional exploration:

-- If you were collecting and/or analyzing data on folx in power, such as looking at the data from [Tweets of Congress'](https://alexlitel.github.io/congresstweets/) project, wouuld that change the way you consider your answers to the previous questions?
+- If you were collecting and/or analyzing data on folx in power, such as looking at the data from [Tweets of Congress'](https://alexlitel.github.io/congresstweets/) project, would that change the way you consider your answers to the previous questions?
 - Current [ethical guidelines](https://safelab.socialwork.columbia.edu/content/ethics) from SAFE Lab at Columbia University have decided to alter the text of social media post to render it unsearchable.
 Why and when would you consider (or not) altering the collected tweets for publication?

 # Some concluding thoughts